httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 * Requests SHOULD use an existing connection if their origin is in that connection's Origin Set, unless there are operational reasons for creating a new connection.

+Note that this does not prevent clients from performing other certificate checks as required or allowed, either at connection time or when processing ORIGIN.
+See {{!RFC7540}} Section 9.1.1 for more information.

 # IANA Considerations